 - Grow your business by investing if you want to earn more.

-Warren Buffett is one of the richest men of all time.
+Warren Buffett is one of the wealthiest men of all time.
 He said that taking Dale Carnegie’s public speaking course was one of the best investments he’s ever made in himself.
-Let’s end this on a quote from Tim Ferriss out of the four-hour workweek.
+Let’s end this with a quote from Tim Ferriss from the four-hour workweek.